stylesm/universityofnottingham.github.io/docs/standards/continuous-integration.md

-!!! success "We use [Visual Studio Team Services][VSTS] to automate builds and testing of private repositories."
+!!! success "We use [Azure DevOps] to automate builds and testing of private repositories."

 !!! success "We use [Travis-CI] to automate builds and testing of public repositories."